Invariant part of class group and distribution of relative class group: Introduction

 \end{theorem} This is the algebraic preliminary for results like Theorem~\ref{thm: S1 abelian case relative class groups}.
+Also, this shows the connection between specific ramified primes and the $q$-rank of class groups.
 However, let $G$ be the image of $A_4$ in $S_6$, and consider the set of fields $\mathcal{E}:=\mathcal{E}(G)$.
-Loosely speaking, it means that if $L\in\mathcal{E}$ then $[L:\mathbb{Q}]=6$ and the Galois closure $\hat{L}$ is an $A_4$-field.
-One can check the ramification table of all tamely ramified primes in $L/\mathbb{Q}$ (see also Table~(\ref{table: ramification of A4 fields})), and obtain the following result: \begin{proposition} For any $L\in\mathcal{E}$, we have
+It means that $L\in\mathcal{E}$ if and only if $[L:\mathbb{Q}]=6$ and the Galois closure $\hat{L}$ is an $A_4$-field (or just sextic $A_4$-field for short).
+One can check the ramification table of all tamely ramified primes in $L/\mathbb{Q}$ and obtain the following result: \begin{proposition} For each sextic $A_4$-field $L$, we have